jonxie5/dj_mbtracklist/README.md

 ## dj_mbtracklist

-Seems we're all on a similar quest, by some intersections of space, time, music, etc. - hehe
+Seems we're all on a similar quest, by some intersections of space, time, music, etc. - Or maybe just me, hehe..

-- dj_mbtracklist - is my final portfolio project for the nucamp devops/python/backend online bookcamp certificate I'd begun persuing winter'22..
+- dj_mbtracklist - is my final portfolio project for the nucamp devops/python/backend online bookcamp certificate I'd begun persuing winter'22.

 and is yet another simple music playlist manager clone in Python/Django, or in this case I would rather call it a "tracklists keeper" app with tracks seeded from MusicBrainz DB, so hence the "mbtrack" part of the project name.